+We believe its important to listen to and understand the other perspective.
 Matthew Vines presents a “full acceptance” view on the debate regarding the Bible and the role of gay Christians in the church.
-A great place to start if you want to see how the 6 key Bible text are treated by those who argue for acceptance.
+A great place to start if you want to see how the 6 key Bible text are treated by those who argue against the traditional view.

 TIM KELLER RESPONDS TO THE ARGUMENTS FOR FULL ACCEPTANCE

 Tim Keller Responds to Matthew Vines & Other’s Arguments for Acceptance.
 Read here.

 Dr. Preston Sprinkle reminds us that we are not dealing with an issue to be debated but people to be loved.